Kenivia/Honing-Forecast/Details.md

 ### Buying mats with gold

 - DONE *"How much gold do I need for x%"* is the central question.
 This is fairly easy to answer(we rank the cost data by their equivalent gold cost and find the appropriate percentile according to x%).
-However:
 - **WIP** An estimate of how much gold is spent on each mat / how much of each mats will need to be bought.
 This is a little bit vague, and I'm still working on how to interpret(let alone answer) this.
 - DONE?
 Juice & Free tap usage optimized to minimize gold cost.
 Currently the we work out the juice/free tap usage by finding the average decrease in gold equivaleent cost, which (i think?) achieve this.
 This also gives an estimated gold value.
 - **WIP** Juice purchasing recommendation given market price / juice box 1-to-3 opening optimization.